8n8/bigwebthing/README.md

     A flat folder of binaries, named by their hash.

 messages
-    A ZPAQ archive containing all the messages, named by message ID.
+    A flat folder of ZPAQ archives, one per message chain, named by chain ID.

 index
     A file containing an index entry for each message chain